LMDevops/mamz-ultimate-terraform/README.md

 ### [0.
 Prereqs](0-prep.sh)

+**THIS REQUIRES MANUAL STEPS!!**
+Currently, GCP offers absolutely no possible means of fully automating group creation end to end in Google workspace.
+The two options you are left with for automating group creation as much as possible are:

+- Creating app credentials for the group creation script and authorizing it in the browser
+- Enabling domain wide delegation for a service account in the google admin console (this is the method we'll use)

-This script will perform all the neccessary steps to prep the environment for applying the Terraform.
-Make sure the values at the top of the prep script are changed to align with your specific environment.
+The 0-prep.sh & 0.5-prep.sh scripts will perform all the neccessary steps to prep the environment for applying the Terraform.
+Make sure the values at the top of the prep scripts are changed to align with your specific environment.

 ### [1. bootstrap](./1-bootstrap/)